devstaff-crete/DevStaff-Heraklion/StartHere.md

 <img src="images/github.png" align="right"  height="80" >
 We found *github* to be very convenient for organizing our topics and voting for meetups.
 If you are new to github, don't worry.
 This is a great chance to start using it!
-Our topic voting method is simple, head to the [issues](https://github.com/devstaff-crete/DevStaff-Heraklion/issues?q=is%3Aopen+is%3Aissue+label%3ATopics), find one or more talk topics that you like and vote for them by writing a comment with a `:+1:` in it.
+Our topic voting method is simple, head to the [issues](https://github.com/devstaff-crete/DevStaff-Heraklion/issues?q=is%3Aopen+is%3Aissue+label%3ATopics), find one or more talk topics that you like and vote for them.
+To vote for a topic click on its title and add your [*reaction*](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments) on the very first comment.
+A :+1: reaction corresponds to upvoting the topic, while a :-1: corresponds to downvoting .
 Each topic is voted two months before the meetup date.

 <img src="images/gitter.jpeg" align="left"  height="80" >
 Confused?
 We can help.
 Ask a question on our [gitter channel](https://gitter.im/devstaff-crete/DevStaff-Heraklion).
 There is always somebody around to help.
 Gitter is an online chat service for github users.